 The Invesco Taxable Municipal Bond ETF prioritizes Build America Bonds (hence the ticker BAB).
 As their names suggest, Build America Bonds were introduced in 2009 in an attempt to initiate a recovery out of The Great Depression.
 The bonds created jobs and stimulated the economy up until 2010 and are still paying coupon rates to this day.
 Most of this ETF’s assets are allocated to the securities which comprise the ICE BofAML US Taxable Municipal Securities Plus Index.
 As a result, the success or failure of this ETF is dependent on the performance of U.S. dollar-denominated taxable municipal debt publicly issued by U.S. states and territories.

 IQ MacKay Shields Municipal Intermediate ETF

 Not unlike the first ETF on this list, the IQ MacKay Shields Municipal Intermediate ETF focuses on a collection of investment-grade bonds.
 What’s more, the fund is actively managed to reach its own benchmark, and not mimic the current bond market.
 In doing so, the IQ MacKay Shields Municipal Intermediate ETF tries to maintain a dollar-weighted average for anywhere from three to 10 years.

 SPDR Nuveen Bloomberg Barclays High Yield Municipal Bond ETF

 The SPDR Nuveen Bloomberg Barclays High Yield Municipal Bond ETF seeks to reward investors with income based on bonds issued by U.S. states, the District of Columbia, U.S. territories and local governments or agencies.
-Year-to-date, the total return is -0.97, but 2021 has been anything but normal.
-The yield, however, is a promising 3.77%.
+Year-to-date, the total return is down 11.2%, but 2022 has been anything but normal.
+The yield, however, is a promising 3.42%.